tonghuikang/fb-sg-hack/README.md

 # Facebook Singapore Hackathon: Bad Memes

+# Development Plan
+Create a chrome extension that adds a label to the timestamp of every Facebook post.
+The site will be updated every second.
+Refer to ProjectFib for the possible implementation.
+A successful implementation means that the search can be done automatically, and the extension knows where to find the information for both the post and the image.
+Reference: https://github.com/tonghuikang/ProjectFib/blob/master/extension/myScript.js

+Create a javascript function that takes in text input and a public image URL and returns the relevant fact check URL.
+We will be using Google APIs.
+Reference: https://github.com/tonghuikang/fb-sg-hack/blob/master/chrome/background.js

+Put these two together and make them work.
+As the appending of HTML links are done automatically, it will be under `"content_scripts" : "js"` We will do this during the hackathon.

 ### User journey
 The user scrolls through his Facebook feed.
 The contents of each post is being analysed on the background by the extension.
 After a few seconds, a hyperlink of the ClaimReview and its ClaimRating is displayed beside the timestamp.
 The user may click on the timestamp to read the fact check article on the fact-checking site, then comment on the argue against the post if necessary.